kaushiknaresh47/MusicalNoteOptimizer/README.md

 Thus, the output would be C C C F A C G A.

 As of version 0.0, there is no consideration of musical sense, the algorithm is simply mathematical.

+# Log
+### 07/01/2021
+The project so far can take in a string, validate it, and separate out the notes that have been input.